Thuan Pham

-Thuan Pham is a Vietnamese-American engineer, former Chief Technology Officer (CTO) of Coupang and former CTO of Uber.
+Thuan Q. Pham is a Vietnamese-American engineer, former chief technology officer (CTO) of Coupang and Uber, and current CTO of Faire.

 Early life

 Pham was born in Vietnam.
-In 1979, at about age 12, Pham, his mother, and younger brother immigrated as Vietnamese boat people on a crowded, unsanitary boat to Malaysia, where they were rejected as refugees after being twice-robbed by Thai pirates.
-They took another boat to Indonesia, where they spent 10 months in a refugee camp with similar unsanitary conditions.
-His life as a refugee included swimming to another town to buy candy for his mother to resell to the refugee colony for a 10 cent profit, which was "a luxury," with food aid from organizations such as UNHCR, CARE, and Save the Children.
+In 1979, at about age 12, Pham, his mother, and younger brother immigrated as Vietnamese boat people to Malaysia, where they were turned away as refugees after being twice-robbed by Thai pirates.
+They traveled on another boat to Indonesia, where they spent 10 months in a refugee camp.
+His life as a refugee included swimming to another town to buy candy for his mother to resell to the refugee colony for early entrepreneurial profit.
 Pham's family was granted political asylum in the United States because of his father and settled in Rockville, Maryland.
-His mother, who was an accountant in Vietnam, wasn't able to get her accountant certification due to language barriers and worked as a gas station ledger keeper during the day and supermarket grocery packer at night.
-He lived with six others in a roach-infested, two-bedroom apartment, worked at a car wash station on the weekends, and wore donated clothes and shoes including girls' socks for two years.
+His mother, an accountant in Vietnam, could not transfer her accountant certification and worked two jobs (one during the day, another at night), while he worked on the weekends.
 His father was a South Vietnamese Army soldier and teacher, who stayed in Saigon.

 Pham graduated from Richard Montgomery High School in 1986, and the Massachusetts Institute of Technology with a BS in computer science in 1990, and MS degree in 1991.